Heartless Friends Force Redditor's Emotional Support Dog To Sleep Outside Then Vote Them Out Of The Trip After Having Night Terrors

 You have to see it from different perspectives.

 Interpersonal relationships play a crucial role in the recovery process for individuals with complex PTSD.
-A clinical psychologist emphasizes that the quality of these relationships can either facilitate healing or contribute to ongoing trauma symptoms.
-Studies show that supportive friendships can lead to better mental health outcomes, while toxic friendships can lead to increased feelings of anxiety and depression.
+The quality of these relationships can either facilitate healing or contribute to ongoing trauma symptoms.

 Therefore, it’s vital for individuals to cultivate relationships that empower rather than diminish them.
 Engaging in self-reflective practices, such as journaling or therapy, can help individuals identify healthy versus unhealthy relational patterns, thus enhancing their emotional well-being.